Long biography

 Ecology and animal welfare

-1991 • He publishes The Time of Responsibility , (postfaced by Paul Ricoeur), a book of interviews with a dozen personalities on the resurgence of ethical concerns in our societies confronted with new major challenges, in particular that of ecology.
+1991 • He published Le Temps de la responsabilité (postface by Paul Ricoeur), a book of interviews with around ten personalities on the resurgence of ethical concerns in our societies faced with major new challenges, notably that of ecology.

-1992 • Takes part in the founding of the association “Environnement sans frontières”.
+1992 • He participated in the founding of the association “Environment without Borders”.

-2003 • Publication of a book of interviews with his friend Hubert Reeves, Mal de Terre , which raises a cry of alarm in the face of the threats weighing on the planet.
+2003 • Publication of a book of interviews with his friend Hubert Reeves, Mal de Terre , which sounds the alarm about the threats weighing on the planet.

-2012 • He publishes La Guérison du monde , in which he denounces the quantitative and mercantile logic of our society and reflects on the paths that favor respect for the earth and people to avoid the catastrophe towards which we are heading.
+2012 • He published The Healing of the World , in which he denounces the quantitative and mercantile logic of our society and reflects on the paths that favor respect for the earth and people to avoid the catastrophe towards which we are heading.

-2013 • With the association 30 millions d'amis , he invests in the animal cause and co-signs with 23 intellectuals a manifesto to modify article 528 of the Civil Code which defines animals as “movable property”.
-The ensuing petition garners 800,000 signatures.
+2013 • With the association 30 million friends , he became involved in the animal cause and co-signed with 23 intellectuals a manifesto to modify article 528 of the Civil Code which defines animals as “movable property”.
+The resulting petition collected 800,000 signatures.
 The amendment was finally adopted by the National Assembly on 01/28/2015.
-He recognizes animals as “living beings endowed with feeling”.
+It recognizes animals as “living beings endowed with sensitivity”.

-2017 • Publication of Open letter to animals and creation of the association Ensemble pour les Animaux, which aims to reflect on the relationship between humans and animals and to defend, in conjunction with other associations, major causes on the animal condition.
-The association is organizing a major conference in June 2018 at the National Assembly on the animal welfare of farm animals and is currently working on the project to create an ethical label.
+2017 • Publication of Open Letter to Animals and creation of the association Together for Animals, which aims to reflect on the relationship between humans and animals and to defend, in conjunction with other associations, major causes concerning animal welfare.
+In June 2018, the association organized a major conference at the National Assembly on the animal welfare of farm animals and is currently working on the project of creating an ethical label.

 Solidarity

-2011 • He becomes the sponsor of the association Le Pari solidaire , founded by Aude Messéan, which creates links of intergenerational solidarity by connecting isolated elderly people with the low-income students they house.
+2011 • He became the sponsor of the association Le Pari solidaire , founded by Aude Messéan, which creates intergenerational solidarity links by connecting isolated elderly people and low-income students whom they accommodate.
 Since then, he has become the sponsor or partner of several associations:

 • General Fraternity